-On August 12, 2014, EDI, on behalf of itself and its affiliates, entered into a binding term sheet with Altergy that resolved the outstanding legal challenges related to this award.
-In accordance with the term sheet, in September 2014, EDI and Altergy entered into (a) a settlement agreement and release of claims pursuant to which EDI paid Altergy \$40,000 in settlement of this award, a separate proceeding related to certain rights of EDI as a shareholder of Altergy and related litigations and the parties granted the other a release and (b) a stock purchase agreement pursuant to which Altergy paid EDI \$2,000 to purchase EDI's entire equity interest in Altergy.
-On September 16, 2014, courts in the respective jurisdictions had issued orders ending all of the ongoing litigation between EDI and Altergy.
-Since the full amount of the initial award of \$58,184 was recorded in the fourth quarter of fiscal 2014, the Company reversed approximately \$16,233, net of professional fees, from this previously recorded legal proceedings charge during the second quarter of fiscal 2015.
-The Company also included the \$2,000 received in exchange for its equity interest in Altergy in the Consolidated Statements of Income in Other (income) expense, net during the second quarter of fiscal 2015.
-The Company had previously written off the carrying value of the investment of \$5,000 in the third quarter of fiscal 2014.
+In the fourth quarter of fiscal 2014, the Company recorded a \$58,184 legal proceedings charge in connection with an adverse arbitration result involving disputes between the Company's wholly-owned subsidiary, EnerSys Delaware Inc. ("EDI"), and Altergy Systems ("Altergy").
+In accordance with the final term sheet, EDI paid Altergy \$40,000 in settlement of this award.
+Altergy paid \$2,000 to purchase EDI's entire equity interest in Altergy.
+Since the full amount of the initial award of \$58,184 was recorded in fiscal 2014, the Company reversed approximately \$16,233, net of professional fees, from this previously recorded legal proceedings charge in fiscal 2015 and \$799 in fiscal 2016.
+The Company also included the \$2,000 received in exchange for its equity interest in Altergy in the Consolidated Statements of Income in Other (income) expense, net in fiscal 2015.
+The Company had previously written off the carrying value of the investment of \$5,000 in fiscal 2014.